About NT Certificate of Education and Training

 Community learning

-Your child can earn NTCET credits for community learning in two ways:
+Students can earn NTCET credits for community learning through:

-• community developed program - eg Australian Music Examinations Board, Duke of Edinburgh’s Award and St John Ambulance Australia
+• community developed programs - such as Australian Music Examinations Board, Duke of Edinburgh’s Award and St John Ambulance Australia

-• self-directed community learning - informal community activities such as coaching a sports team, being the primary carer of a family member, or leading an environmental project in the community.
+• self-directed community learning - informal community activities such as coaching a sports team, being the primary carer of a family member, or leading an environmental project in the community (an interview is required by a school-based assessor)

 Admission to university